-Like every December, we celebrated the Z1 Summit, a party in which colleagues working remotely from other cities come to visit us.
+Like every December, we celebrated the Z1 Summit, a party in which colleagues working remotely from other cities come to visit the ones working from our HQ in Seville.
 Last year we all went to the countryside on a bus.
 It was like when we were kids and we went on joyful field trips with schoolmates.

 We headed to Sierra de Aracena, a spectacular area just an hour from Seville.
 After enjoying the still autumn tones and the smell of rosemary, thyme, and damp earth, we had a great lunch in a restaurant in front of the fireplace.
 Ah… Big times!
 2020 was coming, and it sounded good, right?